 Colleges are not required to meet 100% of a student’s financial need, and some programs like the Pell Grant have limited funds that are divided up among schools each year.

-Students may want to consider filling out the FAFSA® as soon as possible to ensure they are first in line to receive available aid.
+It can be a smart idea to fill out the FAFSA as soon as possible to ensure they are among the first in line to receive available aid.

 Bridging the Financial Gaps

 Once you get your EFC/SAI and financial aid package (which may include scholarships, grants, work-study, and federal loans), you may find there are still some gaps in funding.
 If you’ve already exhausted federal loan options, you might consider looking into the possibility of getting a private student loan.